benbalter/benbalter.github.com/_posts/2014-10-07-open-source-licensing-for-government-attorneys.md

 ## Disclaimer

 This is a high-level overview intended ot highlight common legal issues agencies may face when participating in the open source community, and should not be construed as legal advice or specific to a particular matter.
+Although this is my personal blog, agencies should feel free to contact <government@github.com> or post in the [github.com/government](https://github.com/government) peer group with any open-source related questions.